armadillu/ofxRemoteUI/README.md

 		OFX_REMOTEUI_SERVER_SAVE_TO_XML();	//save values to XML
 	}

-And use the supplied OSX Client to view and edit them
+And use the supplied OSX Client to view and edit them.

+Note: right now, enums need to be consecutive, so that each enum item is ++1 the previous one.

 PD: to use ofxOsc in your project, which ofxRemoteUI requires, you wil need to add this to you project's header search paths: